laurachrobak/3Dreconstruction/README.md

 # 3Dreconstruction
-+This repository provides a python script to make 3D reconstruction using PhotoScan
++ This repository provides a python script to make 3D reconstruction using PhotoScan

-+This tutorial explains how to create a 3D reconstruction using PhotoScan.
++ This tutorial explains how to create a 3D reconstruction using PhotoScan.
 A few things that are required include: a PhotoScan license, images, and a camera calibration.

 # Start
 PhotoScan has a GUI version that is easy to use, however, this tutorial uses a python script to access the PhotoScan API.
 The underwater images that are used to make the results presented here are color corrected using closed-source software and were collected and preprocessed by Katie Skinner.
 Finally, for camera calibration refer to Matlab or OpenCV.